lshwan/lshwan.github.io/_docs/01-wound-segmentation.md

 ## Human-In-The-Loop Interaction

 Deep learning model might occasionally produce unexpected predictions; however, such errors can be disastrous in the risksensitive medical field.
 Moreover clinical decisions during operation often vary from clinician to clinician.

-I designed a HITL user interaction to handle inter-operator variability.
+I designed a HITL user interaction to handle inter-operator variability and maximize the model performance.
 It consists of three major interactions.

 1. Seed point declaration to clarify the target wound.
 2. Adaptive thresholding to sementically expand or shirink the wound boundary.